Tymewalk/EfficientEnigma/README.md

 $forbidrole (role name) - Forbids users from assigning a role to themselves.

+$allowadminrole (role name) - Allows users with this role to edit EfficientEnigma's settings.
+By default, the role "EfficientEnigma Admin" will always be allowed to edit settings.
+This can not be changed - otherwise, users could lock themselves out of the bot.

+$forbidadminrole (role name) - Forbids users with this role from editing EfficientEnigma's settings, if they were previously able to.
+(NOTE: If a user has another admin role, they will still be able to edit settings!)

 $startoggle (on/off) - Turns the starboard on and off.
 Default: off

 $starchannel #(channel) - Sets the channel starred messages will be placed in.
 Default: starboard